@@ @mnwhkn Weba

 d.
 I could not answer all of the questions.

-M1:@SE question UB OOL-O NAIPA GIMA answer-t.
+M1:@SE question UB OOL-O NAIPA GIMA answer-t.

-M2:@SE NAIPA GIMA answer-t OOL-O UBL question.
+M2:@SE NAIPA GIMA answer-t OOL-O UBL question.

-<Note> UB (UBL for M2) is a modification agent, and means 'of' in English.
+<Note> UB (UBL for M2) is a modification agent,

 In the above d, if NAI (instead of NAIPA) is used, the sentences turn to the total negation,